 Google Cloud Shell Terminal #

 Google Cloud Shell is your online command center for Google Cloud.
 It's a pre-configured command line environment accessible directly from your web browser.
-You click an icon on the top right corner with a >_ sign, after you log in to your Google Cloud console to activate Cloud shell.
-After it is activated, it will open Cloud shell and you have access to a full-fledged interactive shell environment with bash, as seen below
+You click an icon in the top right corner with a >_ sign after logging in to your Google Cloud console to activate Cloud Shell.
+After it is activated, it will open Cloud Shell, and you will have access to a full-fledged interactive shell environment with Bash, as seen below:

 You get a temporary Compute Engine Virtual machine that can be used for a maximum of 60 hours a week (official doc says 50 hours).
-It has gcloud command the Google Cloud SDK pre-installed and also has languages like Python, Java, Go and Node.js installed on it.
+It has the gcloud command and the Google Cloud SDK pre-installed, and it also has languages like Python, Java, Go, and Node.js installed on it.
 You also get 5 GB of persistent storage.
 If you need a CLI tool, chances are it might already be there.
-If it is not there you can apt-get and get it but remember it is an ephemeral machine.
+If it is not there, you can apt-get and get it, but remember it is an ephemeral machine.

-In addition to the shell terminal, you also get the Google Cloud Shell Editor which is a version of VS code inside the browser.
-That is discussed next with a code example which is deployed to Google Cloud Run.
+In addition to the shell terminal, you also get the Google Cloud Shell Editor, which is a version of VS Code inside the browser.
+That is discussed next with a code example which you will deploy to Google Cloud Run.

 Cloud Shell Editor #

 Google Cloud Shell Editor is a web-based code editor that's included with every Cloud Shell instance.
 It lets you develop, build, debug, and deploy cloud-based applications directly from your browser, without needing to set up any local development environment.
-This online code editor has support the languages like JavaScript (Node.js), Java, Python and Go lang with features like syntax highlighting, code completion, linting, and debugging.
-You can access the Cloud Shell Code Editor by clicking the Open Editor button
+This online code editor has support for languages like JavaScript (Node.js), Java, Python, and Go with features like syntax highlighting, code completion, linting, and debugging.
+You can access the Cloud Shell Code Editor by clicking the Open Editor button:

 At first, you will get the legacy editor, to use the latest editor click the Try the new editor button, as seen below:

-If all goes well, after you authorize and the machine is provisioned in some seconds (not minutes), you will see the Google Cloud Shell Editor as follows:
+If all goes well, after you authorize and the machine is provisioned in a few seconds (not minutes), you will see the Google Cloud Shell Editor as follows:

 Hurray!
-You have a full-on VS-Code like editor inside your browser that great.
-In the next part, you will pull in a simple Node.js Express app and make some changes to it then deploy it to Google Cloud Run without leaving the browser window.
+You have a full-on VS Code-like editor inside your browser, which is great.
+In the next part, you will pull in a simple Node.js Express app, make some changes to it, and then deploy it to Google Cloud Run without leaving the browser window.

 Example code to pull in from GitHub #